 Thank you very much for your meticulous comments.
 The answers are as follows

 1. We are very sorry that the data cannot be made public.
-In order to reassure your worries, the reasons are as follows: due to the sensitivity of the data, our data is stored on an encrypted workstation, even researchers cannot download or back up privately.
-The data on the workstation is extracted from medical images, annotated and uploaded by professional doctors, but we cannot obtain the source data.
+In order to reassure your worries, the reasons are as follows: due to the sensitivity of the data, researchers cannot download or back up the data privately.

 2. We are very sorry that we did not use a more rigorous and excellent cross-validation method to prove our results.
-Due to the non-publicity of the data, we cannot directly compare the accuracy of other deep learning models to our data, so we have to use all models rain the data once, and ensure that the parameters of all models are consistent and the data are consistent during the training process, and then select the best.
+Due to the non-publicity of the data, we cannot directly compare the accuracy of other deep learning models to our data, so we have to use all models train the data once, and ensure that the parameters of all models are consistent and the data are consistent during the training process, and then select the best.
 As you said, if cross-validation is used, it will be very computationally expensive.

 3. The ratio of 9:1 is a common way when there is only one holdout, if the amount of data is small (less than 1000), there is also a choice of 8:2.
 And as you might guess, the data is divided randomly.
 In order to appease your confusion about data similarity, here are some explanations, although we can't directly manipulate the source data, we have explained the requirements and labeling requirements with professional doctors before, including as far as possible to ensure that each frame of image is different from each other.
 Therefore, the method chosen by the doctor is to extract images at intervals of 5 frames and discard blurry and unmarkable images.